 Screen for Oral Cancer

-The American Cancer Society estimates about 53,000 Americans will get oral and throat cancer this year.
-Fortunately, Dr. Busch-Abbate can do an oral cancer screening to catch cancer in its early stages.
+The American Cancer Society estimates about 54,000 Americans will get this year.
+Fortunately, Dr. Busch-Abbate can do an oral cancer screening to catch cancer and take the appropriate next steps.
 Our dentist is trained to recognize oral cancer in its early stages, giving you the best chance of survival.

-You’re more at risk for oral cancer if you used tobacco, abused alcohol, or have HPV (human papillomavirus).
-If you spend a lot of time outside, you may also have a risk of lip cancer if you didn’t use sun protection.
+You are more at risk for oral cancer if you use tobacco, alcohol, or have HPV (human papillomavirus).
+If you spend a lot of time outside, you may also have a risk of lip cancer if you do not use sun protection.
 Our dentist reviews your medical history to determine your risk factors for oral cancer.

 Signs of oral cancer include: